Quodatum/basex-node/README.md

 basex - a node.js Basex client
 ===========================

 This is BaseX client for node.js.
-Work in progress.
+It is work in progress.

-[BaseX](http://basex.org/) is an XML database.
-BaseX is a lightweight JAVA server that supports XPath, Xquery and XSLT.
+[BaseX](http://basex.org/) is an XML database, implemented as a lightweight JAVA server It supports XPath, Xquery and XSLT.
 It includes Full Text search and Update Extensions.

 ## Installing the BaseX Node client